Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes

 \begin{Def} A process' \emph{entropy rate} $\hmu$ is the asymptotic average Shannon entropy per symbol \cite{Crut01a}:

 where $H[\MS{0}{\ell}]$ is the \emph{Shannon entropy} of block $\MS{0}{\ell}$:

 \end{Def}

-Given a finite-state unifilar presentation $M_u$ of a process $\Process$, we may directly calculate the process' entropy rate from its uHMC's transition matrices \cite{Shan48a}:
+Given a finite-state unifilar presentation $M_u$ of a process $\Process$, we may directly calculate the entropy rate from the uHMC's transition matrices \cite{Shan48a}:

-In stark contrast, for processes generated by nonunifilar HMCs there is no closed-form expression for the entropy rate \cite{Blac57b}.
+In general, though, for processes generated by nonunifilar HMCs there is no such closed-form expression for the entropy rate \cite{Blac57b}.
 For these processes, the closed-form expression Eq. (\ref{eq:hmu}) applied to the HMC states and transition matrices substantially misestimates the generated process' entropy rate.

 Addressing this nonunifilar case was the focus of our previous development \cite{Jurg20b}.
 We showed that the entropy rate of a general HMC may be determined using its \emph{mixed states}; reviewed shortly in \cref{sec:MixedStatePresentation}.
 Tracking an HMC's mixed states allows one to find the entropy rate of the generated process and so the latter's intrinsic randomness.